fbv81bp/SHA3plus/Remarks.md

 2) perform the entire partial permutation of the state, not just parts of it, because otherwise not all hashes are going to be affected
 3) repeat

 One may have a large set of small partial permutations to be performed before each hash, so that permutations fit into such crossbars that are inherently embedded into FPGAs.

+BTW. there probably is a tradeoff inbetween calculating 1 single hash every permutation or all of them: if a portion of the state is randomly permuted and we have multiple different permutations (perhaps also randomized by inter state results) then it is a question of collisions how many hashes are reasonful to have at 1 stage!

 ## Other thoughts on earlier specs